neondatabase/website/content/docs/guides/vercel-marketplace.md

 1. From the **Storage** tab in the Vercel Dashboard, select your Neon database.
 2. On your Neon database page, select **Open in Neon Postgres**.
 3. In the Neon Console, you are directed the projects page for your **Vercel: `<org_name>`** organization.
-If you've just installed, you will have a single project containing database you created earlier.
+If you've just installed, you will have a single Neon project with the database you created earlier.

-### Neon Console Access

-Accessing the Neon Console is straightforward via the Vercel dashboard.
-You can open the Neon Console from either the Integration installation page or the Neon service page.
-Depending on where you access it, you will either land on the Neon project dashboard or be redirected to the relevant Neon project.

-The Neon Console provides tools like:

-- **SQL Editor**: Run SQL queries directly on your database.
-- **Table Editor**: Create, modify, or delete tables and columns.
-- **Log Viewer**: Monitor real-time logs for your database.
-- **Postgres Upgrades**: Upgrade to the latest Postgres version.
-- **Compute Scaling**: Adjust the compute resources allocated to your database.

-### Permissions

-There is a one-to-one relationship between a Neon Organization and a Vercel team.
-Setting up a Neon project through Vercel automatically creates a corresponding Neon Organization if one does not already exist.

-When Vercel users interact with Neon, they are automatically assigned Neon accounts.
-New users will have their primary email linked to their Neon account, while existing users will see their Vercel and Neon accounts synchronized.

-The user who sets up the Neon database through Vercel is assigned the owner role in the new Neon organization.
-Subsequent users are assigned roles based on their Vercel team roles (e.g., developers will be assigned as members).
-Role management is done through the Vercel dashboard, and any changes will sync with Neon.

-_Note_: You can invite non-Vercel users to your Neon organization, but their permissions won’t synchronize with Vercel.
+### Actions that can only be performed from the Vercel Dashboard

+As a user of the Native Neon Postgres Integration, you have access to all Neon features, but there are a few differences to be aware of when managing your Neon account:

+- Neon Projects can only be created or deleted through the Vercel dashboard.
+- Organizations cannot be deleted manually; they are deleted only if the Native Neon Postgres Integration is uninstalled from Vercel.
+- Organization members cannot be added manually through the Neon Dashboard.
+Adding users must be performed from Vercel.
+- Invoices and payments are managed in Vercel, not Neon.

 ### Pricing